Osmani International Airport: International flights

 In November 2020, US-Bangla Airlines started operating flight to Muscat, temporarily becoming the first Bangladeshi private airline to operate international flights from Sylhet.
 However, as of 2023, the flight no longer runs, with US-Bangla only running direct flights to Dhaka.

 On 12 November 2020, Biman Bangladesh Airlines started flights from Sylhet to Cox's Bazar, which was a first, a direct flight between two domestic airports without any connecting flight from Dhaka.

 Later, in March 2021, Biman started another direct flight between Chittagong and Sylhet, considering the demand of passengers for domestic tourism and commercial purposes.

 After completion of runway strengthening works (2021), the long-standing demand for both outbound and inbound direct flights to and from the UK has been fulfilled.
 As of January 2022, Biman was operating 4 weekly roundtrip Dreamliner flights to London and 2 weekly roundtrip Dreamliner flights to Manchester from Sylhet.
 These flights all originate and terminate in Dhaka.

-On October 24, 2022, Biman started operating a weekly flight from Sylhet non-stop to Jeddah.
-On November 1, 2022, Biman started operating a weekly flight from Sylhet non-stop to Sharjah.
-Both these flight originate in Dhaka and follow the same route on the way back the next day.
+On 24 October 2022, Biman started operating a weekly flight from Sylhet non-stop to Jeddah.
+On 1 November 2022, Biman started operating a weekly flight from Sylhet non-stop to Sharjah.
+Both flights originate in Dhaka and follow the same route on the way back the next day.
 There is also a weekly Biman flight to Dubai from Sylhet.